-The Schach should not be directly secured by, or resting directly on, any object which is unfit to be used as Schach.
-[Examples: Metal rods or cables, plastic cable ties, nylon thread, nearby trees, processed fibre thread or ropes.]
+The Schach should not be directly secured or supported by any object which is unfit to be used as Schach.
+[Examples: Metal rods or cables, nails, plastic cable ties, nylon thread, nearby trees, processed fibre thread or ropes.]
 However, these materials may be used to secure or support the Schach indirectly.
 [E.g. To secure or support the beams supporting the Schach.]

-The Schach may be tied down with reeds or unprocessed fibre threads, and may also rest directly on the walls of the Sukkah (or any adjacent walls or roofs).
+The Schach may be tied down with reeds or unprocessed fibre threads, and may also be directly supported by the Sukkah walls (or any adjacent walls or roofs).